Year

 My Role

-As a co-principal investigator and community steward, I led a cross-functional team to plan, recruit, facilitate, and co-design a digital wellness product.
-More specifically, I advised and helped manage young leaders and emerging product designers and through the first phase of our collaboration.
+As the co-principal investigator and community steward, I led a cross-functional team to plan, recruit, facilitate, and co-design a digital wellness product.
+Mentoring emerging product designer Eileen Fung, The Digital Healing project is currently in design and development.

 A prototype made by product designer Eileen Fung.